wangchucheng/hugo-eureka-docs/en/customization.md

 It should be noted that the order of the navigation bar is in ascending order of the size of `weight`.

-## Homepage

-By default, Eureka's homepage consists of two pictures and a slogan.
-You can easily customize the content of the picture and the slogan.
-In `config/_default/params.toml`, you can customize the content of the `hero` module.
-The parameters in the `hero` module are as follows:

-- **slogan(string)**：Homepage slogan.
-- **imgLeft(string)**：For the image on the left side of the homepage, please refer to [Load Picture](../content-management/#image-loading) for the setting method.
-- **imgRight(string)**：For the image on the right side of the homepage, please refer to [Load Picture](../content-management/#image-loading) for the setting method.

 ## Math

 Eureka supports the use of KaTeX to render LaTeX mathematical formulas.
 If you need to configure KaTeX, you only need to configure the `[math]` in `config/_default/params.toml`.

+**math.handler(string)**

-- **handler(string)**: The optional value is katex, leave it blank to disable this feature.
+The optional value is katex, leave it blank to disable this feature.

+**math.katex(object)**

-- **math.katex(object)**: KaTeX related configuration.
+KaTeX related configuration.
 For specific optional values, please refer to: [Options · KaTeX](https://katex.org/docs/options.html).
 Since Eureka uses KaTeX's auto-render extension, the `displayMode` property in the link will be ignored.

 Eureka also supports independent configuration of whether to render math formula for each page or section.
 For example, you have a project with the following file structure: